 |

 The hormone levels of men and women react to the fragrances that cosmetics manufacturers put into their products.
 Japanese researchers at Nara University of Education discovered this after doing experiments on 8 male and 8 female students.
-Believe it or not, there’s now scientific evidence to back up those ads where herds of women throw themselves at male Axe users.
+Believe it or not, there's scientific evidence to back up those ads where herds of women throw themselves at male Axe users.

-In men it’s the other way around: Axe seems to lower the testosterone level.
-But exposure to the floral fragrance caused a rise in their testosterone level.
+In men it's the other way around: Axe seems to lower the testosterone level.
+But exposure to the floral fragrance caused a little rise in their testosterone level.

 Source: